Leadership Development

 #4: Help leaders connect and listen better to whom they lead

-For a leader to be effective, they need to be respected, communicate well with their team, and maintain an accurate view of what's going on in the organization.
-If employees don't feel confident that they can approach leadership to share ideas or point out issues, the disconnect can lead to failures in both projects and morale.
+For a leader to be effective, they need to be respected, communicate well with their team, and maintain an accurate view of what's happening in the organization.
+If employees don't feel confident they can approach leadership to share ideas or point out issues, the disconnect can lead to failure in both projects and morale.

-To facilitate better communication with others, executives need to not only be aware of their own personality traits (as the coaching, feedback, and personality assessment can identify), but also learn to perceive others more acutely and adapt to their needs.
+To facilitate better communication with others, executives need to be aware of their own personality traits (as the coaching, feedback, and personality assessment can identify) and also learn to perceive others more acutely and adapt to their needs.

 Executives oversee all kinds of employees, and different employees prefer different modes of communication.